eslint/eslint/docs/src/integrate/nodejs-api.md

 * `options.filePath` (`string`)<br>
   Optional.
 The path to the file of the source code text.
 If omitted, the `result.filePath` becomes the string `"<text>"`.
 * `options.warnIgnored` (`boolean`)<br>
-  Optional.
+  Optional, defaults to `options.warnIgnored` passed to the constructor.
 If `true` is present and the `options.filePath` is a file ESLint should ignore, this method returns a lint result contains a warning message.

 #### Return Value